 We require 3 letters of recommendation.

-You only need to complete the personal statement.
+You need to complete the Personal Statement and Diversity Statement.

 You should have ETS report your scores to the University of Minnesota, school code 6874.
 For the GRE, or if your TOEFL is likely to be delayed in reporting, you can upload your copy of the score sheet, or a screen shot of your scores that are available online.

 You should have ETS report scores to the University of Minnesota, school code 6874.
 If your scores are likely to be delayed, you can upload a copy of your score sheet.
 If you are admitted you will need to supply official scores for the TOEFL, but not necessarily the GRE, as it is optional.